 Choose a planting site that is in full sun, away from other trees and structures, and free of puddles after rains.
 Moreover, the site should have good air circulation but be protected from cold winds.
 Before planting lemon, sod should be removed from the area.

 The future lemon tree should be planted in a hole that is at least twice as wide and twice as deep as the rootstock.
 Because lemon does well in poor ground, it is not necessary to amend the soil before planting.
 Instead, the hole can be simply backfilled with the loosened soil that was previously removed, which will help the lemon tree's roots to spread.

-When planting lemon, the topsoil around the rootstock should be leveled with or slightly above the surrounding area.
-Fill in the hole around the rootstock and gently tamp down the soil to remove air pockets.
-Water immediately after planting lemon.
+When planting lemon rootstocks, the topsoil should be leveled with or slightly above the surrounding area.
+The hole around the rootstock should be carefully filled, and the soil gently tamped down to remove air pockets.
+The plant must be watered immediately after planting.